 What They Are Like to Live With

-One of the smallest working terriers, the Norwich Terrier is bold, alert and sociable.
+One of the smallest working terriers, the Norwich Terrier is bold, alert, and sociable.
 It is affectionate and even-tempered around the home, adaptable to just about any living situation.
-Norwich Terriers get along with most everyone, especially playful children.
+Norwich Terriers get along with almost everyone, especially playful children.

 Things You Should Know